-4.18 Work continues on the Civica CX project which will replace the legacy Civica APP system with an upgraded cloud-based solution to drive business improvement and transformation across Licencing, Trading Standards, Food Safety and Hygiene.
+4.17 Good progress continues to be made on the Civica CX project which will replace the legacy "Civica APP" system with an upgraded cloud-based solution to drive business improvement and transformation across Licencing, Trading Standards, Food Safety and Hygiene.
 The project is being delivered in phases with Phase 1 now underway to transition Licencing from APP onto CX and planning for Phase 2 is in progress.